 The avenue stands as a major financial district for Panama and the rest of Central America.
 Best known as one of the most expensive roads in the world, It is home to several very high building and points of interest including.
 The skyline at night is particularly beautiful as it is illuminated with the lights from these tall buildings.

 To read how to get to Machu Picchu without an organized tour, please click here.

 Step one and most important.
 Please do book your ticket for Machu Picchu side in advance.
 Thought, I bought a tour just 3 days before going, I`ve read that it is more difficult for solo visitors to purchase one.
-You can do it online and you need your passport to purchase it.
+You can do it online, and you need your passport to process.
 Here is a link to click.
 You can also do it in the office in Cuzco and Aguas Calientes.

 Option number one (cheap)

 - Lets start from Cuzco, town in Peru, as a nice and easy option to begin, thought very beautiful itself.
 So take a bus from Cuzco to Santa Maria (towards Quillabamba) as early in the morning as possible.
 The bus will take 5-6 hours.

 - Catch a collective from Santa Maria to Hidroelectrica (an hour of journey).

 - From Hidroelectrica just walk following the rails to the town called Aguas Calientes.
 Shouldn’t take longer than 2.5 hours.
 Of course, you can take a train, but the area around is way to beautiful to just to do it.

 - Stay minimum for two nights in Aguas Calientes (loads of dorms available).